Madam Maya D/O Prithivi Raj

 We offer a varied combination of mother tongue languages across our centres.
 You can search for your preferred centre here and speak to the Centre Admin/Centre Principal of your preferred centre/s regarding the mother tongue languages offered there.

-We recognise the importance for children to learn how to spell.
+It is important for children to learn how to spell.
 However, we do not use spelling lists and tests which teach children through rote memorisation.
-Instead, we implement fun and engaging learning activities such as spelling games and movement activities.
-This is a more effective teaching approach for our children to use letter sounds to form words and at the same time, have an enjoyable learning experience.
+Instead, we use fun and engaging learning activities such as spelling games and movement activities.
+It is a more effective teaching approach and allows our children to use letter sounds to form words and at the same time, have an enjoyable learning experience.

 Yes.
 Your child can be enrolled if the selected centre has a suitable vacancy for your child.